lilyhanhub/stock-analysis/README.md

 # Stock Analysis with Excel VBA

 ## Overview of Project
-The purpose of the project is to refactor the VBA script that I prepared for Steve's stock analysis earlier, so he can analyze the entire stock market over the last few years in a short execution time.
-As refactoring is a key part of the coding process, it will help the code more efficient by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read.
+The purpose of this project is to refactor a Microsoft Excel VBA code for Steve to analyze the performance of certain stocks in the years 2017-2018, and to provide his parents with some insight if the stocks are worth investing.
+There was a similar code completed earlier.
+Now the goal for this round is to increase the efficiency of the original code.

 ## Results
 > Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
 The analysis is well described with screenshots and code